-A. Restructuring
+A. Restructuring^a

-IAS 34.15B(c), Insights 4.1.30.40 A provision of EUR 600 thousand was recognised during the year ended 31 December 2023 in respect of the Group's committed restructuring of the manufacturing and distribution division of Paper Pabus Co.
-This was due to a decrease in demand as a result of deteriorating economic circumstances.
-The restructuring was completed during the six months ended 30 June 2024 at a cost of EUR 500 thousand.
-The unused provision of EUR 100 thousand was reversed, and has been included in 'cost of sales' in the condensed consolidated statement of profit or loss and OCI.
+IAS 34.15B(c), Insights 3.12.850.10, 4.1.30.40 A provision of EUR 600 thousand was recognised during the year ended 31 December 2024 in respect of the Group's commitment to a plan to restructure the manufacturing and distribution division of Paper Pabus Co.
+This was due to a decrease in demand as a result of deteriorating economic conditions.
+The restructuring was completed during the six months ended 30 June 2025 at a cost of EUR 500 thousand.
+The unused provision of EUR 100 thousand was reversed and has been included in 'cost of sales' in the condensed consolidated statement of profit or loss and OCI.